yiisoft/validator/README.md

 }
 ```

-### Creating your own valdation rules
+### Creating your own validation rules

-In order to create your own valdation rule you should extend `Rule` class:
+In order to create your own validation rule you should extend `Rule` class:

 ```php
 <?php